 The Psychodynamic Approach

-You might come to me after you have decided that you can’t carry on in the same way.
-Yet you can’t seem to change.
-You might have tried to manage by putting something – probably painful – to the back of your mind and ignoring it.
-Maybe you did this so well that you lost sight of it – it became unconscious.
-But this comes at a price – you might be left with a feeling of being less than you could be.
+You might have first contacted me after you have decided that you can’t carry on in the same way.
+You might have tried to manage your life by putting something, probably painful, to the back of your mind and ignoring it.
+Maybe you did this so well that you lost sight of it — it became unconscious, but this comes at a price.
+You might be left with a feeling of being less than you could be.

 Someone who is in the aftermath of a traumatic experience may need a few sessions to talk through their experience.